 The church has three portals in addition to the west portal between the towers.
-Each of these represent different phases in the development of portal architecture in the Middle Ages.
-The oldest type is the portal in the northern side aisle, whose style is simple and can be traced back to Roman times.
+Each of these represents a different phase in the development of portal architecture in the Middle Ages.
+The oldest is the portal in the northern side aisle, which is simple in style and can be traced back to Roman times.

 In the northern wall, we find the most common portal type of the Middle Ages, with its three recessed rows of arches.
-On the southern side is the late Romanesque grand portal, whose style is typical of 13th century cathedral portals.
+On the southern side is the late Romanesque grand portal, whose style is typical of 13th-century cathedral portals.
 Here, each row of arches has its own texture.
-On either side of the portal and on the pillars, we find ornamental carvings of plants and animals which are difficult to place in any particular stylistic context.
+On either side of the portal and on the pillars, we find ornamental carvings of plants and animals, which are difficult to place in any particular stylistic context.
 The portal seems to be the result of a blend of influences from different regions.